Signing and verifying Yandex Container Registry Docker images in Yandex Managed Service for Kubernetes

 -

-- Service account for the resources with the editor role for the folder where the Managed Service for Kubernetes cluster is being created.
+- Service account for resources with the editor role for the folder where the Managed Service for Kubernetes cluster is created.
 This service account will be used to create the resources required for the Managed Service for Kubernetes cluster.

 - Service account for nodes with the container-registry.images.puller role for the folder with the Docker image registry.
 Nodes will pull the required Docker images from the registry on behalf of this account.